-(b) Final injunctions are granted if the claimant is successful at trial, unless this would be "grossly disproportionate".
-A stay of an injunction pending appeal, so as to permit the Court of Appeal to do justice whatever the outcome of the appeal, may be granted on the "balance of convenience principle" and, if an injunction is granted or maintained pending appeal, the claimant may be required to give an undertaking to compensate the defendant if the injunction is lifted by the Court of Appeal.
-It is important to bear in mind that all injunctions are discretionary.
-Article 3(2) of the Enforcement Directive 2004/48/EC also requires the court to refuse to grant an injunction where it would be "disproportionate" to grant one.
-Case law, however, confirms that in a patent case, where an injunction is the

-- primary way of enforcing that right, the burden on a party seeking to show that the grant of an injunction would be disproportionate is a heavy one. - A general injunction to restrain future infringements is the normal remedy for patent infringement and the onus is on the defendant to give reasons why such an injunction should not be granted.
-The public interest, such as the impact on third parties, is a relevant consideration which might justify refusal of, or a carve-out from, an injunction, and an award of damages in lieu.
+- (b) Final injunctions are almost always granted if the claimant is successful at trial but are a matter for the court's discretion, meaning that flexibility is possible to deal with unusual situations (see (c) below).
+Article 3(2) of the Enforcement Directive 2004/48/EC which requires the court to refuse to grant an injunction where it would be "disproportionate" to grant one is also relevant.
+Case law confirms that, where an injunction is the primary way of enforcing that right, the burden on a party seeking to show that the grant of an injunction would be disproportionate is a heavy one. - The public interest, such as the impact on third parties, is (c) a relevant consideration which might justify refusal of, or a carve-out from, an injunction, and an award of damages in lieu.
 In Evalve v Edwards Lifesciences [2020] the court noted that Parliament (rather than the courts) should examine conflicting public issues and draw the appropriate balance, and held that the court's jurisdiction to refuse or qualify a patent injunction on public interest grounds should be used sparingly and in limited circumstances.
-In the context of a potentially lifesaving medical device, what was required for the public interest was sufficient objective evidence that there were patients who ought not to be treated using the patented product, but who could, in the reasonable opinion of doctors, be treated using the defendant's product.
+In the context of a potentially life-saving medical device, what was required for the public interest was sufficient objective evidence that there were patients who ought not to be treated using the patented product, but who could, in the reasonable opinion of doctors, be treated using the defendant's product.
 In other words, there must be objective evidence that lives would be lost or at risk if an injunction were granted.
+In the result, the public interest defence was rejected and the injunction granted with a limited exception to deal with a narrow set of facts.